bouvens/zero-packer/README.md

 ## What's this?

-Encipherer encodes strings using selected set of symbols (from 3 to 36).
+This encipherer encodes strings using a selected set of symbols (from 3 to 36).
 It just takes any Unicode string and converts it.
-You can also decode resulting string.
+You can also decode the resulting string.

 ## How can I use the Zero-Width Packer?

-Packer can be used for steganography with zero-width symbols.
+You can use the packer for steganography with zero-width symbols.

 ## Encoding and decoding